ma1co/OpenMemories-Docs/hardware.rst

 | CXD90057 | 4x ARM Cortex-A35 | \-        |                   | Jul.
 2020 | ILCE-7SM3, ...                                           |
 +----------+-------------------+-----------+-------------------+-----------+----------------------------------------------------------+

+CXD90014 and CXD90045 are called "BIONZ X" by Sony, CXD90057 is called "BIONZ XR".

+The DRAM and NAND flash are usually combined in the same package (multi-chip package, MCP) and then stacked on top of the SoC (package-on-package, PoP).
+This is why the SoC package itself is never visible in disassembly photos.

+SA DSP
+^^^^^^
+The SA DSP core is included on-chip and shares memory with the ARM cores.
+It executes "sabin" programs.
+This seems to be a 32-bit CPU architecture featuring 16 registers and a custom instruction set.

 Power IC
 --------
+The "power IC" is responsible for starting up the BIONZ processor.
+It also manages the real time clock.

 +-------------+----------+--------------------+------------------------+
 | Chip        | Name     | Programmable Core  | Cameras                |
 +=============+==========+====================+========================+